splash-img-tpt Skip to content

 By ecommerce AHQ

-Buying Guide · Backpacks
+Buying Guide · Backpacks · UAE Edition

 Buying your first backpack?
-Start here.
+Use these four rules.

 Chapter 01 Capacity

 Capacity is measured in litres.
-A 65-litre pack will carry whatever you put in it — but that doesn't mean you should.
+A 65-litre pack will carry whatever you put in it.
+That does not mean you should fill it.
 Most overpacking decisions are made at home, where every "what if" item feels reasonable.
 They feel different at kilometre eight.
+As a rule, if you fall between two sizes, pick the smaller one: a slightly tight pack forces smart packing, while a roomy pack always fills up.

 Illustration · Size Comparison